 How we help you to feel better

 Lambeth Talking Therapies Service is part of the Improving Access to Psychological Therapies service (IAPT).
-Our service is available to anyone 18 years and older who is either registered with a Lambeth GP, a Lambeth resident and registered with GP at Hand, or if you are an NHS or Health and Social Care worker.
+Our service is available to anyone 18 years and older who is either a Lambeth resident or registered with a Lambeth GP.

 We offer talking therapies for people experiencing depression, general anxiety and worry, health anxiety, panic attacks, social anxiety, traumatic memories and obsessive compulsive disorder.
 We also offer help with other problems including living with a long term health condition.

 If our service isn’t right for you, we’ll suggest alternatives that are more likely to meet your needs and put you in contact with an appropriate service.